klimb/rust-stargate/README.md

 - Target platforms: FreeBSD, OpenBSD, GNU/Linux & Mac OS X.

 Its much easier to do AI magic when your stuff speaks ultra simple English.

-Impl Notes:
-- grep is missing .. its functionality replacement is in the works .. it will be re-implemented as a simple literal find  and a much more powerful regex version